 - Do not overfill the water tank: using too much water could lead to spitting, leakage or worse.

 - Ensure the water level does not get too low.

 - Ensure the water gets heated before you start steaming.

-- Do not allow the cord to get twisted.
+- Do not allow the cord or the hose to get twisted.